• Bence & the Prussic Acid

 09 Tuesday Mar 2010

-Posted by administrator in "Lizbits", Borden Family, Borden Spaces and Places, Crime Scene, Fall River, If Walls Could Talk, Just Plain Lizzie, Lizzie T.V., On Screen, Second Street Happenings
+Posted by Shelley in "Lizbits", Borden Family, Borden Spaces and Places, Crime Scene, Fall River, If Walls Could Talk, Just Plain Lizzie, Lizzie T.V., On Screen, Second Street Happenings

 Thursday will be a busy day at #92.
 The Travel Channel will be returning for a taping session.
 The programme filmed many years ago at the house still runs on the Travel Channel frequently and the phone at #92 rings off the hook any time it airs.